Jignesh160/MFC2_C16_BioGpt/README.md

 1. Abstract
 2. Introduction
 3. Methodology
+4. Mathematical Formulation
-4. Dataset
+5. Dataset
-5. Implementation
+6. Implementation
-6. Results
+7. Results and Inference
-7. Conclusion
+8. Conclusion
-8. References
+9. References

 ---

 ## Abstract

-This project presents MedBot, a biomedical question-answering system based on BioGPT.
-The system integrates prompt engineering and domain-specific fine-tuning on the BioASQ dataset to generate structured and context-aware medical responses.
-The model achieves a BLEU-2 score of 0.42 and demonstrates improved performance compared to baseline approaches.
+This project presents MedBot, a biomedical question-answering system built using BioGPT and enhanced through prompt engineering.
+The system is trained on the BioASQ dataset to generate medically relevant and structured responses.
+The model achieves a BLEU-2 score of 0.42, demonstrating improved performance over baseline approaches.
+The results show that combining domain-specific pretraining with structured prompts enhances both accuracy and coherence.

 ---

 ## Introduction

-Biomedical question answering requires both domain-specific understanding and natural language generation capability.
-Traditional encoder-based models are limited in generating free-form responses.
+Biomedical question answering requires understanding complex domain-specific language and generating meaningful responses.
+Traditional encoder-based models are limited in free-form text generation.

-MedBot addresses this limitation by using a decoder-only transformer (BioGPT) combined with prompt engineering.
-The system processes medical queries and generates responses similar to expert explanations.
+MedBot addresses this by using a decoder-only transformer model and prompt engineering to generate structured and context-aware biomedical answers.

 ---

 ## Methodology

-### Problem Formulation
+### Problem Definition

 Given a medical query: